 As Bristol is a major metropolitan area, you'll find tons of tasty treats, trendy shops, and unique attractions dotted across the city.
-After dropping your bags off at a Bounce luggage storage service in Bristol, head to some of these popular spots to start your adventure in Bristol the right way.
+After dropping your bags off with left luggage storage in Bristol, head to some of these popular spots to start your adventure in Bristol the right way.

 Browse for bargains at St Nicholas Market.
 Dating back to the 18th century, this historic market was voted one of the best in the UK.
 After hunting down a deal at one of the 60 unique stalls, head to the Glass Arcade, which boasts some of the best food kiosks in the country, including Chilli Daddy, Matina, and Taco Barrio.

 Admire medieval architecture at Bristol Cathedral.
 Parts of this immense Gothic-style cathedral date back to the 12th century.

 Check out the latest trends at Cabot Circus.
 This indoor shopping mall contains some of the biggest shops in Bristol, such as Levi's, Hollister, and Hugo Boss.

 Learn what lurks in the Bristol Channel at the Bristol Aquarium.
 You'll find hundreds of aquatic creatures from around the world at Bristol Aquarium, including octopi, sharks, piranhas, and more.

 Take a riverside stroll through Castle Park.
 Perched upon the River Avon, Castle Park features acres of green space and the ruins of St Peter's Church, which was destroyed during World War II.

 Local Bus Services (Metrobus, First Buses, Bristol FreeBus)